thingsboard/thingsboard.github.io/docs/iot-gateway/config/request.md

 {:toc}

 This guide will help you to get familiar with Request Connector configuration for ThingsBoard IoT Gateway.
-Use [general configuration](/docs/iot-gateway/configuration/) to enable this Connector.
+Use [general configuration guide](/docs/iot-gateway/configuration/) to enable this Connector.
 The purpose of this Connector is to connect to external API endpoints and get data from them.
 Connector is also able to push data to API endpoints based on the updates/commands from ThingsBoard.

-This connector is useful when you have some HTTP API endpoints in your device or some data from the internet and you would like to push data from this device using HTTP API to the ThingsBoard.
+This connector is useful when you have some HTTP API endpoints in your device or some data in external resource and you would like to push this data using HTTP API to the ThingsBoard.

 We will describe connector configuration file below.

 ## Connector configuration: request.json

-Connector configuration is a JSON file that contains information about how to connect to external API endpoints, what topics to use when reading data and how to process the data.
+Connector configuration is a JSON file that contains information about how to connect to external API endpoints, what urls to use when reading data and how to process the data.
 Let's review the format of the configuration file using example below.

 <br>
 <details>